One of the most demanding and frequently ignored admonitions from Jesus Christ is found in his renowned Sermon on the Mount:

-How would this parallel the person who consistently and whimsically forsakes services for the most trivial matters—a birthday party, sports events, or “I need some extra rest for Monday”?
-How about missing Christian worship to entertain relatives, or to attend a denominational church with a friend?
+On the other hand, what about the person who consistently and whimsically forsakes services for the most trivial matters—a birthday party, sports events, or “I need some extra rest for Monday”?
+Is it seeking first the kingdom to miss Christian worship to entertain relatives, or to attend a denominational church with a friend?

 He who “knows the hearts of all men” (Acts 1:24) knows precisely how serious we are about serving God.
-A facade of religiosity and “spiritual strut” does not pass muster with the Lord.
+A facade of religiosity and spiritual strut does not pass muster with the Lord.